YashINdataXYX/Digital-Campaign-ROI-Optimization-Conversion-Analytics/README.md

 📊 Overview

-An interactive Power BI Dashboard built to analyze the performance of Meta (Facebook & Instagram) advertising campaigns.
-The dashboard provides a complete funnel view — from impressions and clicks to conversions and ROI — helping marketing teams uncover performance trends, bottlenecks, and optimization opportunities.
+The Meta Ad Performance Analysis Dashboard is an interactive Power BI project built using a Kaggle-sourced dataset to evaluate ad campaign performance across Meta platforms (Facebook & Instagram).
+It visualizes the entire marketing funnel — from impressions and clicks to purchases and ROI — through key metrics like CTR, Engagement Rate, Conversion Rate, and ROAS.
+Designed using a Star Schema with advanced DAX measures, it enables marketers to analyze audience behavior by demographics, geography, time, and ad type.
+This project demonstrates how raw ad data can be transformed into actionable insights for optimizing campaign strategy and maximizing return on investment.

 💼 Business Problem